fourdollars/launchpad-bug-resource/README.md

 * id: optional, the bug id or bug id list.
 * project: optional, Specify the project name to search bugs.
 * tag: optional, the tag or tag list.
 Specify the tag when it searches for the project.
+* status: optional, one status of "New", "Incomplete", "Opinion", "Invalid", "Won't Fix", "Expired", "Confirmed", "Triaged", "In Progress", "Fix Committed", "Fix Released", "Unknown" or the list.
+Specify the status when it searches for the project.
 * combinator: 'any' or 'all'.
 Specify the tag combinator when it searches for the project. 'any' by default.

 ```yaml